emle2899/Capstone1-Exoplanets/README.md

 ###### Model Validity

-Looking at my ROC curve, the model has performed well, with an auc of .86.
+Looking at my ROC curve, the model performed well, with an auc of .86.
 The area measures discrimination, that is, the ability of the model to correctly classify candidate exoplanets and false positives.

 ![](./images/plotting_roc.png)